This content is for informational purposes only and does not constitute legal advice or create an attorney-client relationship.

-At Prevost Law Firm, we’re committed to helping you get the best possible outcome in your solar panel case.
+At Prevost Law Firm, we remain committed in helping you get the best possible outcome in your solar panel case.
 As your case moves into arbitration, there are a few key documents we’ll need from you to fully prepare and present your claim to the arbitrator.

 We’ve already filed several claims on your behalf—alleging misrepresentations, unfair practices, and contract issues.
 Now, we need supporting documentation to prove your side of the story.
 Here’s what we’re asking for and why it matters: